The Origins of Christianity: A Brief History of Christianity and its Relation to Judaism

 Introduction: What is Christianity?
 Is it a Cult?

-Christianity is a monotheistic religion that professes the belief in Jesus Christ as the Son of God and savior of humanity.
+Christianity is a monotheistic religion that professes the belief in Jesus Christ as the Son of God and the savior of humanity.
 It is one of the world’s major religions, with an estimated 2.4 billion followers around the world.

 Some people believe that Christianity is a cult, but this idea has been debunked by various scholars and researchers.
-They argue that Christianity does not have any of the characteristics that usually define a cult and therefore it can’t be considered as one.
+They argue that Christianity does not have any of the characteristics that usually define a cult and therefore it can’t be considered one.